 Have a volunteer find 1 Samuel 17 in the Bible and place the open Bible on the worship table.
 Give each child a smooth stone to hold as they listen to the story.
-Read SCM 8 aloud to the children.
+Have several volunteers read 1 Samuel 17 or SCM 8.
 Conclude the reading by saying, "Word of wisdom, Word of grace," and prompt the children to say, "Thanks be to God."